 Typically, unsweetened soy milk is used.
 The milk gives the tantanmen soup base a creamier consistency.
 Almond milk is also a good alternative if you’re looking for a less creamy consistency and a slightly sweeter taste.

 If you can get your hands on Japanese sake (Japanese rice wine), that would be ideal.
-However, any type of cooking wine or dry white wine can also be used as substitutes.
+However, any type of cooking wine or dry white wine can also be used as substitute.

 Some of the add-ons or variations from restaurants that we’ve seen are the following: